 The DoD Disability Process has 2 levels of appeals within the DoD.

-If you chose not to appeal to the FPEB at that time and instead agreed with the PEB’s decision, but later realized that you were wrong, then you missed out on your chance to appeal to the FPEB, but you can still submit an appeal to the DoD’s Level 2 Rating Authorities.
+If you chose not to appeal to the FPEB and instead agreed with the PEB’s decision, then you’ve missed out on your chance to appeal to the FPEB, but you can still submit an appeal to the DoD’s Level 2 of appeals after discharge.

 If you did appeal to the FPEB, but still do not agree with their decision, you can submit a rebuttal.
 If the rebuttal does not get the results you want, then you can appeal to Level 2 or Level 1a for the Army.

 Only the Army and Navy/Marines have appeal options at this level.

 For the Army, there are two steps at this level.

 The United States Army Physical Disability Agency (USAPDA) reviews every IPEB or FPEB case in which the soldier disagrees with the decision and waives a formal hearing.
 If the USAPDA decides that the PEB misjudged the case, it sends it back to the PEB for reconsideration.
 The PEB and USAPDA then go back and forth until the USAPDA approves of the PEB’s decision.

 Once the USAPDA approves, the soldier can submit a rebuttal if they still do not agree.
 If the USAPDA does not revise its decision, the case is then sent on to the Army Physical Disability Appeal Board (APDAB).
 The APDAB then reviews the case to determine (1) if the soldier received a full and fair hearing, (2) if the proceedings were in line with the laws and regulations, and (3) if the rating decisions were supported by the evidence.